-Professor Small’s research has been published in top-tier academic journals across Psychology and Marketing.
+Professor Small’s research has been published in journals across Psychology and Marketing.
 She serves as an Associate Editor for Journal of Marketing Research and is a member of several editorial boards.

 At Wharton, Professor Small was voted “Iron Prof” in 2014.
 She teaches consumer behavior and Marketing for Social Impact.

 She received her PhD in Psychology and Behavioral Decision Research from Carnegie Mellon University and her BS from the University of Pennsylvania.
 She is also a member of the graduate faculty of the Psychology Department at Penn.

 Carey Morewedge, Ashwani Monga, Robert Palmatier, Suzanne B. Shu, Deborah Small (2020), Evolution of Consumption: A Psychological Ownership Framework, Journal of Marketing, 85, pp. 196-218.

 Ike Silver, George Newman, Deborah Small (2020), Inauthenticity Aversion: Moral reactance toward tainted actors, actions, and objects, Consumer Psychology Review, 4, pp. 70-82.

 Sydney Scott, Paul Rozin, Deborah Small (2020), Consumers Prefer “Natural” More for Preventatives than for Curatives, Journal of Consumer Research, 47, pp. 454-471.

 Jonathan Z. Berman, Amit Bhattacharjee, Deborah Small, Gal Zauberman (2020), Passing the buck to the wealthier: Reference-dependent standards of generosity, Organizational Behavior and Human Decision Processes.